levanduy99/Java-Coding/README.md

 Given the `head` of a singly linked list, reverse the list, and return *the reversed list*.

+4. Merge Two Sorted Lists

+Merge two sorted linked lists and return it as a **sorted** list.
+The list should be made by splicing together the nodes of the first two lists.
 ## Others

 1. Valid Parentheses